 This is where you really start to get to know your client and get involved in his/her life.
 One of the reasons why it’s impossible to have a “one size fits all” financial plan is that we’re all different and our lives are constantly changing.
 If you know the changes that are on the horizon, you are in a much better position to plan and prepare for them.

 The answer to this question will let you know how hands-on your client is with his/her investments.
-This question is similar to the “What are you doing now?” question, but this one takes into account the past as well.
-Take a look at whether the client has increased or decreased involvement in investing.
+This question is similar to the “What are you doing now?” question, but this one considers the past as well.
+Look at whether the client has increased or decreased involvement in investing.
 Why has this happened?

 Your approach to someone with many years of in-depth investment experience will be different from someone with virtually no experience.
 This question will allow you to quickly see where you stand and help you cut right to the chase.